 Kim makes the next stop off Fisher Island, a private island that can only be reached by boat.
 An apartment on this island costs millions.
 "This was once America's most expensive zip code," she says.
 According to Forbes magazine, the real estate price on the island was $ 3,85 million for a normal house (no villa, mind you).
 A few years ago, Oprah Winfrey and Julia Roberts had vacation homes here.
 The bursting of the real estate bubble in America put an end to this, however.
 Even in Miami.

-Kim reports that Russian billionaires now like to settle on this island.
-With their capers, these are of enormous entertainment value for the residents of Miami.
+Kim reports that Russian billionaires like to settle on this island.
+These are with their capers of tremendous entertainment value for the residents of Miami.
 One of the most adventurous stories is about Russian oligarchs.
-Their machinations and disputes now even concern the US State Department.
-The story is made even more exciting by the bizarre family relationships.
-In them, several marriages play a role - simultaneously and with different wives and children. who the history of Fisher Island and its Russian inhabitants wants to read, can do this here.
+Their machinations and disputes now even employ the US State Department.
+The story is even more exciting due to the bizarre family relationships.
+In those several marriages - at the same time and with different wives and children - play a role. who the history of Fisher Island and its Russian inhabitants wants to read, can do this here.

 Past the docks of Miami

-We finally leave the playground of Russian power games and drive past the port facilities in Miami.
-On some days - so Kim tells us - there is one cruise ship behind the next.
+We finally leave the playground of Russian power games and drive past the port facilities of Miami.
+On some days - Kim tells us - here is a cruise ship behind the next one.
 We only see container ships today.
-But they are also impressive.
-They tower over our rubber dinghy like skyscrapers.
+But they are impressive too.
+They tower like skyscrapers above our dinghy.

 And then we're getting closer to downtown Miami and the areas we know from older and newer television shows.
 How much the appearance of the skyline of Miami has changed in recent decades, I can see well.
 After all, the houses that I remember from the nineties have now almost disappeared in the dense population of much higher skyscrapers.
 The city is growing upwards as the backdrop of the skyline impressively confirms.